Dental Implants – Jacksonville, FL

 Diet: Missing teeth and ill-fitting dentures can make it difficult to eat the foods you love.
 However, dental implants allow you to consume your favorite delicious and nutritious foods for better quality of life and health!

 Confidence: Have you stopped smiling in public settings due to your smile’s appearance?
-Dental implants look and feel just like natural teeth, giving you the confidence that you need to show off your grin for work or family events.
+Dental implants look and feel just like natural teeth, giving you the confidence you need to show off your grin for work or family events.
 Plus, you’ll enjoy a boost in self-esteem.

 Maintenance: Tired of taking your dentures out to clean and soak them?
 Or maybe you’ve been struggling with keeping the gaps in your smile clean?
 Dental implants can be cared for similar to your natural teeth, making it easy to keep your smile healthy and clean!

 Bone health: Your teeth stimulate your jaw to maintain its health and strength.
 When you lose teeth, the stimulation decreases, which causes the jawbone to deteriorate over time.
-This will lead to a sunken facial appearance and additional tooth loss.
+This leads to a sunken facial appearance and additional tooth loss.
 However, dental implants save your smile by stimulating the jaw to keep it from shrinking!

 Dental health: Dental implants in Jacksonville help with every part of your smile.
 They keep your remaining teeth in place by filling spaces, lowering your risk of misalignment.
 Plus, they make it easier to care for your oral health, which helps you avoid cavities and infection.